-Calibrator: The Calibrator is a pooled human plasma sample with spiked in recombinant antigens for proteins with low endogenous levels to ensure that all 45 proteins are detected within LOQ.
+Calibrator: The Calibrator is a pooled human plasma sample with spiked in recombinant antigens for proteins with low endogenous levels to ensure that all proteins are detected within the limits of quantification (LOQ).
 The calibrator is used to adjust the predefined standard curve along the y-axis during development at Olink.
 The calibrator is also included in triplicate on each sample plate and used to normalize all samples.
 See the Quantified data section below for details.